Electrolysis: Process of electrolysis

-The key process of electrolysis is the interchange of atoms and ions by the removal or addition of electrons due to the applied current.
+The key process of electrolysis is the interchange of atoms and ions by the removal or addition of electrons due to the applied potential.
 The desired products of electrolysis are often in a different physical state from the electrolyte and can be removed by mechanical processes (e.g. by collecting gas above an electrode or precipitating a product out of the electrolyte).

 The quantity of the products is proportional to the current, and when two or more electrolytic cells are connected in series to the same power source, the products produced in the cells are proportional to their equivalent weight.
 These are known as Faraday's laws of electrolysis.

 Each electrode attracts ions that are of the opposite charge.
 Positively charged ions (cations) move towards the electron-providing (negative) cathode.
 Negatively charged ions (anions) move towards the electron-extracting (positive) anode.
 In this process electrons are effectively introduced at the cathode as a reactant and removed at the anode as a product.
 In chemistry, the loss of electrons is called oxidation, while electron gain is called reduction.

 When neutral atoms or molecules, such as those on the surface of an electrode, gain or lose electrons they become ions and may dissolve in the electrolyte and react with other ions.

 When ions gain or lose electrons and become neutral, they will form compounds that separate from the electrolyte.
 Positive metal ions like Cu2+ deposit onto the cathode in a layer.
 The terms for this are electroplating, electrowinning, and electrorefining.

 When an ion gains or loses electrons without becoming neutral, its electronic charge is altered in the process.

 For example, the electrolysis of brine produces hydrogen and chlorine gases which bubble from the electrolyte and are collected.
 The initial overall reaction is thus: